Application: MS in Digital Marketing (MSDM) — Cal Poly Pomona

 The MSDM program was created through the Center for Customer Insights and Digital Marketing, and the program draws support from faculty across business and related areas (including Economics, CIS, and Hospitality Management for select courses).

-5.1 Why MSDM may show “Extended University” on Cal State Apply Website
+6.1 Why MSDM May show Under “Extended University” on Cal State Apply Website

 This program is offered in partnership with the College of Professional and Global Education (CPGE), a university unit that supports enrollment and student services for self-support programs.
 CPGE helps deliver Cal Poly Pomona’s “learn-by-doing” approach to working professionals and adult learners while the academic program remains anchored in the College of Business Administration and aligns with AACSB standards.